simonlindgren/jupyterhub-configuration/README.md

-# JupyterHub on bare metal server
+# From bare metal to JupyterHub

 ### 1. Prepare the machine
 Have `ssh` access to a machine with a clean Linux OS install.